Employment equity and human rights

 Your business has 100 employees or more and works on federal government contracts of $1 million or more?
 You must meet employment equity requirements.

 A quasi-judicial body created by the BC Human Rights Code, this tribunal will help you mediate and adjudicate any human rights complaints.

-Understand the definition of discrimination and harassment and how complaints are handled in BC.
+Understand the definition of discrimination and harassment and how complaints are handled in British Columbia.

-- Safety at Work centre for bullying and harassment in the workplace
+- Safety at work: bullying and harassment in the workplace

 Get the information you need to prevent and address bullying and harassment in your workplace.

 As an employer, be aware of your obligations related to human rights and employment standards in B.C.

 - Date modified: